DataSQRL/datasqrl.github.io/docs/reference/operations/optimizer.md

 ## Optimizer Hints {#hints}

-Sometimes the optimizer makes the wrong decision and produces sub-optimal data layers.
+Sometimes the optimizer makes the wrong decision and produces sub-optimal data services.
 You can provide hints in the SQRL script to correct those errors by overwriting the optimizer.

 ### Execution Engine Hint